iermentraut/docker-ecs-shopware6/README.md

-# Shopware 6 easy-coding-standard
+# Easy Coding Standard (ECS) Docker images for Shopware 6

-This image runs ECS inside a Docker container.
+This image runs ECS inside Docker containers.
 This allows you to use this image to run as a pre-commit hook.

 ## pre-commit hook